Skeletool

 Click for Current Pricing from Amazon

-The Leatherman Wave is a renowned multi-tool that holds its own with the latest designs while remaining surprisingly affordable.
-Combined with the optional bit kit, the Leatherman tool covers an extensive variety of uses.
-The Charge TTI+ is basically a tricked out Wave with lightweight titanium handles and a premium S30V steel knife blade.
-I’ve built a long list of memories with my Wave including sewing a cut on my hand with fishing line (& whiskey).
-The new Plus version incorporates replaceable wire cutters to the original classic.
+The Leatherman Wave family are renowned multi-tools.
+Combined with the optional bit kit, a bit capable Leatherman covers an extensive variety of uses.
+The latest Wave Alpha is basically a tricked out Wave with grippy G10 handle scales and a superb Magnacut steel blade.
+I’ve built a long list of memories with my Wave including stitching a cut on my hand with fishing line (& whiskey).
+The newer Plus and Alpha versions incorporate replaceable wire cutters to the original classic.

 Click for Current Pricing from Amazon.com